e-wrobel/sync-service/README.md

-# filesync – one-shot folder synchronization (source → target)
+# Sync-Service – one-shot folder synchronization (source → target)

 CLI tool written in Go.
 On startup it compares *source* and *target* folders and: